 Introduction

-The course will develop participants’ political analysis and influencing skills through discussions of heuristics, frameworks and case studies.
-This will be achieved through a combination of in-person teaching sessions, facilitated activities and peer-to-peer learning opportunities; a bespoke multimedia library of learning materials; and online coaching sessions.
-The curriculum will move from theory and frameworks for thinking, to the use of practical skills and tools for designing influencing strategies.
+The course will develop participants’ political analysis and influencing skills through discussions of heuristics, frameworks, and case studies.
+This will be achieved through a combination of in-person teaching sessions, facilitated activities, and peer-to-peer learning opportunities; a bespoke multimedia library of learning materials; and online coaching sessions.
+The curriculum moves from theory and frameworks for thinking, to practical skills and tools for designing effective influencing strategies.

-The course responds to an identified need to assist civil society in the region to refocus on advocacy, challenging the status quo and seeking transformative change.
-This follows years of donor funding that has concentrated on humanitarian responses and service delivery.
-Nonetheless, throughout, an emphasis will be placed on contextualising the discussions with relevant case studies and insights, and on sharing and building on the knowledge and experiences of participants.
+The course responds to an identified need to assist civil society in the region to refocus on advocacy, challenging the status quo, and seeking transformative change—especially after years of donor funding that has concentrated largely on humanitarian response and service delivery.
+Throughout the programme, emphasis will be placed on contextualising the content with relevant case studies and lived experiences, and on sharing and building on the knowledge of participants.

-By the end of the course, participants will have developed their own influencing strategies under the guidance of facilitators.
-The best will have the opportunity to receive funding from the Asfari Foundation.
+By the end of the course, each participant will have developed their own influencing strategy under the guidance of experienced facilitators.

 The Team

-The Asfari Institute for Civil Society and Citizenship at the American University of Beirut is a regional hub that seeks to serve and resource the growing ecosystem of civil society in the Arab region through amplifying knowledge production and dissemination, creating safe physical and virtual spaces for convening, learning, networking, mobilizing, and collaboration.
-It aims to serve communities in the region from all social strata and gender identities, including and not limited to Lebanese citizens, the refugee community, and the migrant domestic community.
+The Asfari Institute for Civil Society and Citizenship at the American University of Beirut serves as a regional hub dedicated to strengthening civil society across the Arab region.
+It supports knowledge production and dissemination, and creates inclusive spaces for learning, networking, convening, and collaboration.
+The Institute’s work aims to serve communities from all social strata and gender identities, including, but not limited to, Lebanese citizens, refugee communities, and migrant domestic workers.

 Participants